Q: How can I stay organized and on top of my finances?

 I think it is essential that healthcare professionals surround themselves with a team of trusted professionals to help advise and organize their finances.

-This team may include an accountant, a lawyer, a financial advisor or planner, a “go-to” contact at your bank, and insurance broker(s).
+This team may include an accountant, a lawyer, a financial advisor or planner, a “go-to” contact at your bank, and other specialists.
 All of these professionals should be unquestionably familiar with the unique needs of physicians, particularly incorporated physicians.

 The key is to find those professionals who you can trust, who continue to demonstrate their expertise, commitment, and credibility on an ongoing basis.
 I’ve found my team and I rely on them for support and advice on issues big and small.
 I hope you’ll find yours too.
 In the end, it may give you a sense of confidence around your overall financial picture that you might otherwise lack.